lucadegasperi/oauth2-server-laravel/README.md

 ## Support

-Bugs and feature request are tracked on [GitHub](https://github.com/lucadegasperi/oauth2-server-laravel/issues)
+Bugs and feature request are tracked on [GitHub](https://github.com/lucadegasperi/oauth2-server-laravel/issues).
+Please read our [contribution guidelines](CONTRIBUTING.md) before opening a new issue or submitting a new pull request.

 ## Credits